JohnStuartPhil/project-2-rpsls/README.md

   ![Tablet screen at the start of the game](assets/imagesforreadme/tabletatstart.PNG) ![Tablet screen at the end of the game](assets/imagesforreadme/tabletatend.PNG)

 ## Testing
-  - I tested the webpage in different browsers: Chrome, Microsoft Edge and WaveBrowser.
+  - I tested the webpage in different browsers: Chrome, Firefox, Microsoft Edge and WaveBrowser.
   - I confirmed that the game results are always correct.
   - I confirmed that the header, instructions in the modal (in the footer) are all readable and easy to understand.
   - I confimred that the colors and fonts chosen are easy to read and accessiable by running it through Lighthouse in Dev tools